mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/lts/lts_library.rst

     l.clear();
   }

-Note that there are no standard load and save methods as these depend on the nature of the state and action values.
+Note that there are no load and save methods in this base class as these depend on the nature of the state and action values.
+They are provided in the derived classes belonging to each specific format.
 There are however standard functions to make actions internal, based on a set of action strings, as well as utility functions to sort the transitions based on various criteria.
 See the __lts_reference__ for this.

 The standard labelled transition systems
 ========================================

-There are six standard labelled transition systems.
+There are four standard labelled transition systems.
 In addition to determining the value types of states and action labels, they can contain additional information.
-Each of theselabelled transition systems are related to some file format and therefore, they all provide load and save functionality.
+Each of these labelled transition systems are related to some file format and therefore, they all provide load and save functionality.

 The enumerated type :cpp:type:`lts_type` contains for all the formats an element.
 The default element is :cpp:member:`lts_none`, not referring to any type.
 Furthermore, each standard
 labelled transition system has its own file extension.
+The Extra information refers to data and action declarations for the `lts_lts_t` format.
+For the `lts_fsm_t` it is recalled which variables occur in the state vector, which labels a state, and for each of these variables the values that it can attain are also recalled.
 The table below shows them.

 .. table:: Standard LTS formats